saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#id">ID</a></td>
 <td>

-Return attributes for products
-            belonging to the given category.
+Return attributes for products belonging to the given category.
+DEPRECATED: Will be removed in Saleor 2.10, use the `filter` field instead.

 </td>
 </tr>